Anglo-Soviet invasion of Iran: Final phase and outcome

 By 28–29 August 1941, the Iranian military situation was in complete chaos.
 The Allies had complete control over the skies of Iran, and large sections of the country were in their hands.
 Major Iranian cities (such as Tehran) were suffering repeated air raids.
-In Tehran itself, the casualties had been light, but the Soviet Air Force dropped leaflets over city, warning the population of an upcoming massive bombing raid and urging them to surrender before they suffered imminent destruction.
+In Tehran itself, the casualties had been light, but the Soviet Air Force dropped leaflets over the city, warning the population of an upcoming massive bombing raid and urging them to surrender before they suffered imminent destruction.
 Tehran water and food supply had faced shortages, and soldiers fled in fear of the Soviets killing them upon capture.
 Faced with total collapse, the royal family (except the Shah and the Crown Prince) fled to Isfahan.

 The collapse of the army that Reza Shah had spent so much time and effort creating was humiliating.
 Many of the military generals had behaved incompetently or secretly sympathised with the British and ended up sabotaging the Iranian resistance.
 The army generals met in secret to discuss surrender options.
 When the Shah learned of the generals' actions, he beat the head of the armed forces General Ahmad Nakhjavan with a cane and physically stripped him of his rank.
 He was nearly shot by the Shah on the spot, but at the insistence of the Crown Prince, he was sent to prison instead.

 The Shah ordered the resignation of the pro-British Prime Minister Ali Mansur, whom he blamed for demoralising the military.
 He was replaced with Mohammad Ali Foroughi, a former prime minister.
 The Shah ordered the Iranian military to end resistance and order a ceasefire.
 He entered into negotiations with the British and Soviets.